Premi Barça Jugadors

 Premi Barça Jugadors (Barça Players Award) is a prize which is awarded by the Barça Players' Association to the Barcelona's first team player who has shown most fair play throughout the season.

 The award is decided by a jury of Association members of the club.
 In 2017–18, it was the first time ever that Barcelona's players were involved in the voting process.

-Xavi is the only player to win the award on two occasions.